 - Remember it’s not physically damaging or life threatening

-What should you do to try and prevent them from recurring?
+What should you work on to prevent them from recurring?

 Firstly, if you are having regular panic attacks remember to see your GP.
 The following are some different types of support recommended by the Mental Health Foundation and the NHS: